 It would be completely understandable for you to opt to postpone the project.
 Be sure to communicate with the contractor ASAP, let them know about your preoccupations and see if you can agree to postpone in the short or medium term.

 Are you still hoping to start the project?
 Talk about the protection measures in terms of hygiene and security.
 Have a detailed plan with the contractor and their employees to limit contacts between people and to be sure that safety conditions are good.
-Please note that at the moment, several provinces have ordered construction sites to be closed for several weeks, so the option of postponing is highly recommended and even required in some cases.
-Check with your local government for updated information about what is permitted and what is forbidden at the moment.
+Also, check with your local government for updated information about what is permitted and what is forbidden at the moment.

 Scenario #2 You have a short renovation project (lasting a few days) that was supposed to happen in the upcoming days.
 For example, masonry, installing exterior siding, installing a fence...